Jurredr/Jurredr/README.md

 ### Hi there! 👋

 My name is Jurre.
-I'm an ambitious developer, student, and content creator from The Netherlands. 🇳🇱

-I mostly work in Java, these are all the programming/scripting languages I am familiar with:
+I'm an ambitious developer, Computer Science student, and content creator from The Netherlands. 🇳🇱 I mostly work in Java, here are all the programming/scripting languages that I am familiar with:
 - HTML5, CSS3 (incl.
 Bootstrap, SCSS, SASS)
 - JavaScript (incl.
 JSON)
 - Java